 In the section selected the author describes the protagonist's feelings toward hiatuses.
 The section is a brief description of how the protagonist is feeling after being cheated on.
 The author is using the title of the section without using the word.
-"A small break" is the definition of a hiatus and we get the hiatus, n.
+"A small break" is the definition of a hiatus and we get the protagonist's lack of belief in hiatuses.

+hiatus, n.